 I have been in love with babies and new families since I was very young.

-I began training labor doulas in 2005, and have enjoyed watching the doula profession grow every year since.
+I began providing professional services to new families after my youngest son was born, including breastfeeding education, childbirth education, and birth doula services.
+I began training birth doulas in 2005, and have enjoyed watching the doula profession grow every year since.
 There is nothing like this work and I’m so blessed I get to do it!

 There is nothing more wonderful and amazing to me than working with expectant and new families.